nguyentran0212/personal-server/README.md

 This repository contains the configuration and environment files to start my homelab and work stack.
 Each service runs as a Docker container.
 A Traefik reverse proxy is used as the entry point to the stack.

+## Environment Variables

+### Stack-level Variables

+These variables would be common across all applications deployed within one stack, and different between different stacks.

+- HOME_SERVER_DOMAIN: top level domain of the whole stack
+- HOME_SERVER_TZ: timezone code to be applied to all apps in the stack

 ## How to add new service

 You need to ensure that the following conditions are met: